utilForever/CSVtoSQLite/README.md

 <img src="https://github.com/utilForever/CSVtoSQLite/blob/master/Logo.png" align="center" />

-CSVtoSQLite is a simple program specifically designed to quickly convert a comma separated value (CSV) file into simple structured query language (SQL) statements which can then be used as an import source for a SQLite database, and SQLite database (DB3) file which contains all data.
+CSVtoSQLite is a simple program specifically designed to quickly convert a comma separated value (CSV) file into simple structured query language (SQL) statements which can then be used as an import source for a SQLite database, and SQLite database (DB) file which contains all data.

 [![License](https://img.shields.io/badge/Licence-MIT-blue.svg)](https://github.com/utilForever/CSVtoSQLite/blob/master/LICENSE)